-Whatever method or strategy you opt for, it’s vital that you apply appropriate risk management rules to protect your positions.
-Remember that spreads can widen in the after hours market and low liquidity could leave trades un-executed.
+Whatever method or strategy you opt for, it is vital that you apply appropriate risk management rules to protect your positions.
+Remember that spreads can widen in the after hours market and low liquidity could leave positions un-executed.

 Final Word On After Hours Trading

-After hours trading can be attractive and convenient for experienced investors who want to react to news events before the trading day begins.
-If you do decide to invest after hours, remember that there are fewer participants in the market during these times and as a result, spreads can widen.
-As such, it’s worth considering the big movers which tend to experience greater after hours activity and can offer more profitable opportunities.
+After hours trading can be attractive and convenient for experienced investors who want to react to news events before the day begins.
+If you do decide to invest after hours, remember that there are fewer participants in the market during these times and spreads can widen.
+As such, it’s worth considering the big movers which tend to experience greater activity and offer more profitable opportunities.